actions/checkout/README.md

     # Auth token used to fetch the repository.
 The token is stored in the local git
     # config, which enables your scripts to run authenticated git commands.
 The
     # post-job step removes the token from the git config.
+[Learn more about creating
+    # and using encrypted secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)
     # Default: ${{ github.token }}
     token: ''